School-age play: why it’s important

 Your school-age child might enjoy some of these unstructured play activities:

-- Outdoor play: your child can ride bikes (with trainer wheels, if needed, and a helmet) and other wheeled toys, run around at the local park, or go for a walk with you and some friends.
+- Outdoor play: your child can ride bikes and other wheeled toys (with trainer wheels, if needed, and a helmet), run around at the local park, or go for a walk with you and some friends.

 - Dress-up games: these are great for pretend play.
 They let your child explore emotions and try out different roles like being a pilot or doctor.
-All your child needs are some old clothes and simple props like old hats or handbags.
+Your child just needs some old clothes and simple props like old hats or handbags.

 - Sound and music play: activities like jumping and dancing to music, or making and playing simple homemade instruments, are good for expressing emotions and imagination.

-One or two structured after-school activities are usually enough to keep your child busy.
-But if you’re thinking of getting your child involved in some more structured play, it can be good to choose activities that you can share with your child.
+It’s usually enough for your child to have 1-2 structured after-school activities.
+But if you’re thinking of getting your child involved in more structured play, it can be good to choose activities that you can share with your child.
 Your child might enjoy:

-- playing outdoor games like football, soccer, netball or backyard cricket
+- playing outdoor games like football, soccer, netball or cricket

 - doing puzzles and jigsaws or playing simple card games, board games or memory games

 - doing craft kits